zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/dispatchables-and-events.md

 :::note Congratulations!
 You're pretty much able to take it from here at this point!
 We've learnt how to implement the key parts of what powers a FRAME pallet and how to put them to use.
 All part IV of this tutorial covers is adding more capabilities to our pallet by taking what we've learnt in this part.

-To recap, in this part of the tutorial you've learnt how:
+To recap, in this part of the tutorial you've learnt how to:

-- To distinguish between implementing a dispatchable function and a private helper function.
+- Distinguish between implementing a dispatchable function and a private helper function.
-- To use `#[pallet::call]`, `#[pallet::events]` and `#[pallet::error]`.
+- Use `#[pallet::call]`, `#[pallet::events]` and `#[pallet::error]`.
-- To do basic error checking.
+- Implement basic error checking with FRAME.
-- To update values in storage.
+- Update values in storage with safety checks.
-- To implement events and use them in a function.
+- Implement FRAME events and use them in a function.
-- To query storage items and chain state using the PolkadotJS Apps UI.
+- Query storage items and chain state using the PolkadotJS Apps UI.
 :::

 ## Next steps